-Within the space of a few weeks, a disagreement between the ambitions of Epic Games and the intention to maintain the App Store status quo by Apple has courted considerable controversy.
+Within the space of a few weeks, a disagreement between the ambitions of Epic Games and the intention to maintain the App Store status quo by Apple courted considerable controversy.
 The affair commenced with little warning to consumers but quickly led to international interest, as the battle sought to change one of the fundamental elements of the App Store: how much Apple earns.

-Apple's dominance has already led to an antitrust probe by the U.S. Justice Department into the App Store's fees and policies.
+Apple's dominance has previously led to an antitrust probe by the U.S. Justice Department into the App Store's fees and policies.
 Still, the disagreement between Apple and Epic is being made in a more public way and directly affects younger customers.

 While the fight is mostly between Epic Games and Apple, it has already seen other parties wading in with their observations and opinions on the matter, including developers of other apps included in the App Store.
 Simultaneously, as Apple received scrutiny over its policies, Epic itself has also come under fire for how it handled the situation, including forcing it to happen and orchestrating a premeditated response.